Eco-anxiety: what is it and how can parents help?

-Firstly, explain where climate change comes from and describe how it’s affecting our planet (use our ‘What is climate change?’ article!).
+Firstly, explain where climate change comes from and describe how it’s affecting our planet (use our ‘What is climate change?’ article to help).

 Then, highlight the ways different organisations, governments and people are trying to combat it.
 Make it clear that something can be done about climate change, and that lots of people around the world are working hard to create a greener planet for everyone.

-Above all, encouraging conversation and promoting as sustainable a lifestyle as possible will boost the wellbeing of both your child and the planet – and might help you feel better too.
+Above all, we believe that encouraging conversation and taking small, manageable steps to save the Earth as a family will help boost their wellbeing – and it might help you feel better too.